vannio/webhook-rails/README.md

 Rails automatically adds a `created_at` column.
 After having a look at the `llirdnam.go` generator, I noticed that it generates a timestamp which is the current time anyway, so I chose not to use the posted timestamp to avoid data duplication.

 #### UI
 As much as table layouts remind me of 90s web design, there are instances in which they are necessary — displaying data for example!
 I identified 2 separate sets of data and split them into tables accordingly.
-Other than making it readable, I haven't really done anything further styling because it wasn't a requirement.
+Other than making it readable, I haven't really done any further styling because it wasn't a requirement.